-fly ash may be approved by the Local Entity Engineer.
-Curing accelerators ("flash-fill") shall not be used
+^{}fly ash may be used if approved by the Local Entity Engineer.

 The maximum desired 28-day strength is 60 psi.
 The combination of material listed above, or an equivalent, may be used to obtain the desired flowable fill.
 Flowable fill shall not be used as a temporary or permanent street surface.